 Ss.
-John and Monica's is a Catholic Voluntary Aided mixed school, within the Archdiocese of Birmingham, and in the local authority area of the City of Birmingham.
+John and Monica's is a Catholic Voluntary Aided School, within the Archdiocese of Birmingham, and in the local authority area of the City of Birmingham.

 History of the School

 SS.
-John and Monica Catholic Primary School is a voluntary aided school opened in September l980, following the amalgamation of the St. John's Infant and St. Monica's Junior Schools.
+John and Monica Catholic Primary School opened in September l980, following the amalgamation of the St. John's Infant and St. Monica's Junior Schools.
 The premises occupied at the present time were built in l970.
 The school serves the Parish of SS.
 John and Martin and draws its children from the Balsall Heath/Moseley/Edgbaston area.

 As a Catholic School, the basic religious ethos is to be found across the whole curriculum and not just within religious education lessons.
 The aim of the school is to encourage the Christian growth of the child.